interlock-network/threatslayer/README.md

 All of ThreatSlayer's URL scanning is performed via Interlock's DigitalOcean droplet.
 A user's computer is never at risk from the scanning operation.

+# Status

+ThreatSlayer is in alpha.
+We're adding new features all the time -- check back here for updates!

+# Important files

+To understand what ThreatSlayer does in code, the best place to start is in `script.js` .

 # Maintainer